Add a field to checkout

 Terminal

-Anchor to Set up a metafieldSet up a metafield
+Anchor to Set up a copyable cart metafieldSet up a copyable cart metafield

-Now that you've set up the extension target, you'll save custom field values in a metafield.
-Regular metafields are available to any app or extension.
+Now that you've set up the target, you'll save custom field value in a cart metafield.

-Anchor to Define the metafield namespace and keyDefine the metafield namespace and key
+Anchor to Define the cart metafield namespace and keyDefine the cart metafield namespace and key

 Later, you'll expose values stored in this metafield to merchants in the Shopify admin.